On D List of Movie Reviews

 11/16: Mostly shot on location in Pittsburgh, Pennsylvania, The Dark Half is a nice little horror movie with an interesting story and great acting.

-Timothy Hutton is the one who makes the premise work, and he does a great job of playing two different characters.
+Timothy Hutton is the one who makes the premise work, and he does an excellent job of playing two different characters.
 I can't even recognize his doppelgänger.
 Amy Madigan is okay, but she's miscast for the most part and rarely blends in well on screen.
-Michael Rooker is excellent, giving a sound performance.
+Michael Rooker gives a sound performance.

 The special effects with the birds are better than The Birds.
 According to IMDb: "In total, 4,500 cut-throat finches were used for the sparrows in the film.
 The birds would consume 100 pounds of birdseed and 15 gallons of water on a daily basis during the production."